erikj/sandbox.the-rspec-book/notes/bdd.md

 ### iteration:

- - Eventually we end up with just enough software to make the scenario work, and then we iterate through the other scenarios until we are done.
-This then brings us full circle, such that we can demonstrate the working scenarios back to the stakeholder, and the story is done.
+with just enough software to make the scenario work:

+- iterate through the other scenarios until we are done
+- demonstrate the working scenarios back to the stakeholder, and the story is done.